freedomofpress/securedrop-docs/docs/journalist.rst

 After successfully copying them to the *Secure Viewing Station*, erase the files from your *Transfer Device*.
-Ensure you're viewing the *Transfer Device* folder, then right click on the files that need removal and click "Wipe" to securely delete the files from your device:
+Ensure you're viewing the *Transfer Device* folder, then right click on the files that need removal and click "Wipe" to securely delete the files from your device.

 |Wiping documents|

 To decrypt and view documents or messages, return to your **Persistent** folder.
 All key actions are initiated by double-clicking:

-- Double-clicking archives in ZIP or gzip format will open the "Archive Manager" application (called ``file-roller`` on the command line), which allows you to extract the contents.
+- Double-clicking archives in ZIP or gzip format will open the **Archive Manager** application (called ``file-roller`` on the command line), which allows you to extract the contents.

 - Double-clicking files that end in ``.gpg`` will attempt to decrypt the